infernalexp/Food-Effects/README.md

 - Eating a Pumpkin Pie gives the effect Haste for 15 seconds.

-- Eating a Pufferfish gives the effect Water Breathing for 120 seconds.
+- Eating a Pufferfish gives the effect Water Breathing for 10 seconds.

 - Drinking a Bottle of Honey gives the effect Instant Health.

+- Eating a Baked Potato gives the effect Strength for 10 seconds.

 ## 📰 Credits